techsenger/patternfx/README.md

 are relatively straightforward.
 The `Component` and `ComponentMediator` classes, on the other hand, address the aspects that MVVM does not cover and are therefore more complex, which is why they are explained in detail below.

+The `Component` forms a very thin, structural layer of a higher order than the `View`, which allows it to add child components to its `View`.
+A `Component` always operates strictly at the component level and deliberately does not take initiative.
+Its sole responsibility is to perform operations requested by its clients—either directly or via the `Mediator`.
+For example, it can create a child component and place it in its `View`, but only when the `ViewModel` commands it to do so through the `Mediator`.
+Since the `Component` has the greatest capabilities, it is important to remember that its responsibilities are very limited, to prevent the `Component` from turning into a God object and violating MVVM responsibility principles.

 The `Component` is responsible for:

 1. Initializing and deinitializing the component.